MarneeDear/FAPRS/README.md

 A work in progress.

-A system for sending APRS messages built in F#, because functional programming and static typing makes everything better.
+A system for sending APRS messages built in F#, because functional programming and static typing make everything better.

 ## The architecture